bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/big-o-complexity.md

 -   Gives an intro on how to convert unsorted data into sorted data.

-> It’s almost never used in production code because:
+> It's almost never used in production code because:

--   _It’s not efficient_
+-   _It's not efficient_

--   _It’s not commonly used_
+-   _It's not commonly used_

 -   _There is stigma attached to it_